Dutesier/gitlint/docs/rules/contrib_rules.md

 [:octicons-tag-24: v0.18.0][v0.18.0] · **ID**: CC2 · **Name**: contrib-disallow-cleanup-commits

 Commit title must not contain `fixup!`, `squash!` or `amend!`.
 This means `git commit --fixup` and `git commit --squash` commits are not allowed.
+> **_NOTE:_**  gitlint ignores merge, fixup, squash and revert commits by default.
+To enable this rule you must disable this behavior, as outlined [here](ignoring-commits#merge-fixup-squash-and-revert-commits).

 ### CC3: contrib-allowed-authors
 [:octicons-tag-24: v0.18.0][v0.18.0] · **ID**: CC3 · **Name**: contrib-allowed-authors